 One fascinating element of the list of vice presidents who became president is that most of them, themselves, didn't have vice presidents.
-As it was written, the Constitution didn't allow for vice-presidents to be selected during a presidential term.
+As it was written, the Constitution didn't allow for vice presidents to be selected during a presidential term.
 So the eight vice presidents who became president before the passage of the 25th Amendment in 1967 had no vice president.
-Fortunately, none of these presidents died in office - which would have likely led to an unprecedented Constitutional crisis.Here are the 14 vice presidents who later became President of the United States, with information on how they moved into the POTUS position and other biographical details.
+Fortunately, none of these presidents died in office - which would have likely led to an unprecedented constitutional crisis.

 Tyler had served only one month as vice president before William Henry Harrison's death in April 1841, from an illness contracted at his inauguration.
 Despite the US having existed for over 60 years, he became the first vice president to ascend to the presidency after a death in office.

 Though there were questions about his legitimacy in the office (some believed he was merely a temporary president), he served out Harrison's term, and was not nominated for a second.